-- Interviews clients and families, prepares case histories, assesses problems and outlines services provided by the organization.
-Provides information on and referral to other community service providers, resources and professionals as required’
+- Outlines services provided by the program and/or organization.
+Provides information on and referral to other community service providers, resources and professionals as required.

-- Provides parenting skill building to clients on issues such as parent-child interaction, child development, discipline and guidance, and behaviour management.
+- Provides parenting skill building to clients on issues such as parent-child interaction, child development, discipline and guidance, and behavior management.

 - Provides emotional support and feedback to clients.

-- Liaises with other community service providers, professionals to coordinate services and to ensure that interests of clients is considered in decisions affecting them.
-Accompanies clients to meetings and appointments as required
+- Liaises with and/or promotes the interests of clients with other community service providers, professionals and school personnel as required.
+Accompanies clients to meetings and appointments as required.

 - Actively does proposal writing and seeks additional funding to assist with the positions program mandates and completes required program and financial reporting for TRTFN and funding agencies.

 - Develop individual and group Jordan’s Principal applications.